vidstack/player/.github/CONTRIBUTING.md

 ### Visual

 This project uses [Storybook][storybook] to render components and view them in the browser.
-Simply create a `*.stories.ts` file next to the component you're testing and run `npm run serve` in your terminal.
+Simply create a `*.stories.ts` file next to the component you're testing and run `npm run start` in your terminal.
 To learn more about writing stories follow the link to the Storybook site, and see other stories in the project.